InjectionSoftwareandSecurityLLC/Propane/doc/markdown/propane_white_black_lists.md

 The Propane White and Black Lists are exactly what they sound like.
 These list allow you to block or explicitly allow specific team tags.

-*The Black List is currently a WIP, when it is finished both the White and Black Lists will be usable at the same time if desired*
+Both White and Black List features can be used simultaneously if desired (although there is not much point if you simply remove a user from one list or the other).

 ## White List